caccnz/constitution/constitution.md

 ### Section VI Discipline Of Members

-1. If, in the majority opinion of the Board of Elders, a member who by their behavior or teaching is no longer acting in accordance with the Biblical standards of The Church, the member shall be subject to the discipline of The Church.
+1. If, in the majority opinion of the Board of Elders, a member who by their behaviour or teaching is no longer acting in accordance with the biblical standards of The Church, the member shall be subject to the discipline of The Church.
 The purpose of discipline is restoration.
-Such discipline may take the form of: instruction and warning, correction and reprimand, a limitation of the members’ right to hold office by means of removal from office or he restriction from standing for office, a limitation of participation in the ordinances of The Church and, in extreme cases, termination of membership.
+Such discipline may take the form of: instruction and warning, correction and reprimand, a limitation of the members’ right to hold office by means of removal from office or the restriction from standing for office, a limitation of participation in the ordinances of The Church and, in extreme cases, termination of membership.